oracle/truffleruby/doc/contributor/cexts.md

-Most API functions are defined in the C header file, the C implementation file, and then either implemented as a call to a method on one of the arguments using `truffle_invoke` to do a foreign call from C into Ruby, or we implement the function in Ruby in the `Truffle::CExt` module and use `truffle_invoke` to call that.
+Most API functions are defined in the C header file, the C implementation file, and then either implemented as a call to a method on one of the arguments using `polyglot_invoke` to do a foreign call from C into Ruby, or we implement the function in Ruby in the `Truffle::CExt` module and use `polyglot_invoke` to call that.

 Some functions are re-implemented as macros, and some macros are re-implemented